athrva98/LocalFisherDiscriminantAnalysis/readme.md

 - **LFDA Algorithm**: Implements the LFDA algorithm for supervised dimensionality reduction, including fitting the model to input data and transforming new data.
 - **Distance Metrics**: Supports multiple distance metrics, including Euclidean, Manhattan, cosine, and more, for versatile pairwise distance computations.
 - **Python Integration**: Provides Python bindings using Nanobind, making the LFDA implementation accessible in Python environments.
-- One improvement over this implementation is Kernel LFDA, which will be implemented soon.
+- One improvement over this implementation is Kernel LFDA, which willbe implemented soon.

 ## Getting Started